60East/trouble-tunnel/README.md

 TT uses JSON-format files for configuration.
 Each entry in the JSON file defines a *route*.
 A route is:

-o The local port for TT to listen on. o The remote host and port for TT to forward network traffic to. o Filters for TT to apply to traffic on the route.
-Filters are how TT causes trouble. o Logging for TT to use.
++ The local port for TT to listen on.
++ The remote host and port for TT to forward network traffic to.
++ Filters for TT to apply to traffic on the route.
+Filters are how TT causes trouble.
++ Where to keep the log files for the route.

 Here's an example configuration file that contains two routes: